ehogberg/guaranteed_rate/README.md

 Both Lein and Java invocations support the following options:

 **-p [file1 file2 file3...]** :  Load the content of each of the specified files and process it as records.
 File content should be in the format specified by the homework instructions.
-One simplifying assumption has been made regarding the line format: birthdates are assumed to be entered in YYYY-MM-DD format; dates in other formats will fail validation.
+Most field content is accepted "as-is"; birth date must be in one of the following formats to be accepted: *MM/DD/YYYY*, *MM-DD-YYYY*, *YYYYMMDD* or *YYYY-MM-DD*.

 Any number of files may be specified, although wildcards are *not* supported.
 After processing is finished, print out all loaded records, using each of the sort orders specified in the homework instructions, followed by a dump of exceptions encountered during loading (if any.)